w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 [Ledger](https://www.ledger.com/) device this attack can be detected because you will be able to see Extrinsic B on the screen of your Ledger device.

+### Corrupted metadata

+This attack is least common and might result in signing a non-intended extrinsic without the possibility of verifying it.
+Before authorizing the metadata update check who is requesting it.
+Metadata updates might be requested by the Polkadot-JS UI and dApps (for example DeFi apps of parachains).
+For the extension, you should trust the app that requests the update while for Signer you should trust the issuer of the metadata (or do the update yourself).

 ### Corrupted QR-code (Parity Signer)

-If you are using [Parity Signer](https://www.parity.io/technologies/signer/), there can be a minor chance that the metadata is incorrect (or the signer is corrupted).
-In this case, there is the risk of signing a non-intended extrinsic without the possibility of verifying it.
+If you are using [Parity Signer](https://www.parity.io/technologies/signer/), there can be the possibility of scanning a corrupted QR code.
+This can be either to sign a extrinsic or to do a metadata update.
+The corrupted QR code will make you sign for an extrinsic B when you want to sign for extrinsic B. This will be showed in the Signer app and a careful user will notice it.
+If the metadata in the Signer is already incorrect (or the Signer is corrupted) there is the risk of signing a non-intended extrinsic without the possibility of verifying it.

 ## Defense against Attacks